rouault/proj.4/docs/source/community/rfc/rfc-6.rst

 order of 1e5 / 1e6, due to computations involving differences of coordinates.
-Whereas the formulation with the A, B, C, D, E, F tends to have big values for the A and D constants, and values clause to 0 for C and E, and close to 1 for B and F. However, the difference between the two approaches is neglectable for practical purposes (below micrometre precision)
+Whereas the formulation with the A, B, C, D, E, F tends to have big values for the A and D constants, and values clause to 0 for C and E, and close to 1 for B and F. However, the difference between the two approaches is negligible for practical purposes (below micrometre precision)

 Similarly for a vertical coordinate transformation, where :math:`Zoff_i` is the vertical